 Lunchtime visits are welcome any time after the first two weeks of school.
 It takes us that long to establish our routines and to be ready for guests.
 If you are bringing lunch in for your child, please observe our policy of no fast food items in the cafeteria.
+Visitor policy may be adjusted during COVID-19 according to District Preparedness and Response Plan.

 Students may not bring visitors to school.
-Please do not request to have friends or relatives on vacation to visit the school.
+Please do not request to have friends or relatives on vacation visit the school.